playfulprogramming/playfulprogramming/content/blog/derived-values/index.md

 };
 ```

-Vue's `watch` logic allows you to track the changes from a given property or state value based on its key.
+Vue's `watch` logic allows you to track a given property or state value changes based on its key.

 Here, we're watching the `inputDate` input key and, when changed, updating `dateStr` and `labelText` based off of the new property value.

 <!-- tabs:end -->

 While this method works, it tends to introduce duplicate developmental logic.
-Notice how we have to repeat the declaration of the `dateStr` and `labelText` values.
-Luckily for us, there's an easy solution for this called "computed values".
+For example, notice how we have to repeat the declaration of the `dateStr` and `labelText` values.
+Luckily for us, there's an easy solution called "computed values".

 # Method 2: Computed values